| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 or her right, despite an agreement between the parents that no child

-b.
+support shall be paid. b.
 Kansas courts have a “customary support” (known as

 “guidelines”) scale from which we can, with reasonable certainty, estimate

-the amount of child support that will be required in a particular divorce.
+the amount of child support that will be required in a particular divorce. c.
+The factors involved in the determination of the child

 support include the ages of the children, the number of children to be